bruceprw/Legend-of-Liam/README.md

   <br> George Stallard

 <h1>How to run the game.</h1>
-  <ol>Open eclipse and select your workspace
+1.Open eclipse and select your workspace
-  <ol>Go to the menu bar at the top left
+2.Go to the menu bar at the top left
-  <ol>Then file -> import -> General -> Projects from Folder or Archive
+3.Then file -> import -> General -> Projects from Folder or Archive
-  <ol>Press Directory and select 230 from the source folder then press finish
+4.Press Directory and select 230 from the source folder then press finish